lanl/benchmarks/doc/sphinx/01_branson/branson.rst

 .. figure:: gpu.png
    :align: center
    :scale: 50%
-   :alt: Branson Throughput Performance on Sierra
+   :alt: Branson Throughput Performance on AMD Epyc + A100

-   Branson Throughput Performance on Sierra
+   Branson Throughput Performance on AMD Epyc + A100

 Verification of Results